Jake Larson, the World War II veteran and social media star known as “Papa Jake,” has died at 102.

 According to CNN, Larson’s granddaughter announced his death in a post on his social media accounts Saturday.

-“Our beloved Papa Jake has passed away on July 17th at 102 years young.
-Please know, he went peacefully and was even cracking jokes til the very end,” granddaughter McKaela Larson said in the posts.
+Granddaughter McKaela Larson wrote, “Our beloved Papa Jake has passed away on July 17th at 102 years young.
+Please know, he went peacefully and was even cracking jokes til the very end."

-A member of the nation’s “Greatest Generation,” Larson gained a loyal following on social media as a centenarian, posting as @storytimewithpapajake on TikTok, where he racked up more than 1 million followers with his stories about his life and military service.
+A member of the nation’s “Greatest Generation,” gained a loyal following on social media as a centenarian, posting as @storytimewithpapajake on TikTok, where he had more than 1 million followers.